menandmice/micetro_docs/guides/reference/health_bar_information.rst

 * An address pool conflict was detected.

-Cloud Subnet Collision
-""""""""""""""""""""""

 Scope reservation mismatch
 """"""""""""""""""""""""""

-This warning is shown when DHCP reservations do not match, that is name, MAC address and description are not identical.
+This warning is shown when DHCP reservations do not match, that is name, MAC address, and description are not identical.

 Slave zone not updated from master or is about to expire
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

 This warning is shown when a slave zone is not receiving an update from its master.
 This warning could also be shown when a slave zone is not receiving update from its master and is about to expire.

-Superscope, subnet, static or dynamic part of scope over utilized
+Superscope, subnet, static, or dynamic part of scope over utilized
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This warning is shown when a specific threshold is reached, that is, not enough IP addresses is available in this range.
-To fix this issue remove the scope and create a larger one instead or create a super scope which will join together two or more scopes for larger one.
+To fix this issue, remove the scope and create a larger one instead or create a superscope which will join together two or more scopes for larger one.

 Unable to check whether scope contains inconsistencies
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

-This warning is shown when Men&Mice Central can’t connect to the DHCP Server Controller service to check whether scope contains inconsistencies.
+This warning is shown when Men&Mice Central can’t connect to the DHCP Server Controller service to check whether a scope contains inconsistencies.
 The reason could be if the DHCP Server Controller is offline or not turned on.

 Unable to check whether scope is part of a failover relationship on partner server
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""